Autonomous-VEXU/camera_stream/README.md

 Both sides handle disconnects without needing a restart:

-- **Streamer:** If the connection is refused or drops mid-stream, it closes the socket and retries every 2 seconds until the receiver is available again.
+- **Sender:** If the connection is refused or drops mid-stream, it closes the socket and retries every 2 seconds until the receiver is available again.
 - **Receiver:** If the Sender disconnects, it closes the connection and immediately starts listening for a new one.
 The display window stays open while waiting.

 The camera capture thread on the Jetson runs independently and is never interrupted by network events.

 ---

-## Image Processing (streamer-side)
+## Image Processing (Sender-side)

 Before sending, each frame is processed on the Jetson Nano: